 The most emblematic example of this quality comes in the aftermath of Strange’s first battle with three sorcerers.
 The conflict culminated in him having to kill one of the men who was attacking him.
 Strange bemoans this action by stating that he has taken an oath and consequently he will not kill anyone in the future.
 The moment represents a subversion of the character’s stance in the comics, which was a pledge to the Ancient One as opposed to his medical profession.
 Screenwriters, Scott Derrickson and C.Robert Cargill, have taken an aspect of Strange from the comics and have used it as a clever means to illustrate that the character is still in conflict as he refuses to let go of his past, which includes his status as a Doctor.
 Moreover, the moment illustrates the irrevocably morally grey nature of the role he will undergo should he choose to commit and become a fully fledged sorcerer.

-The filmic choice illustrates the picture’s fundamental dichotomy.
-It understands and encapsulates the appeal of its comic book sourced character and world through exemplify writing despite in the same breath not embracing the exuberant and imaginative artwork of its early source material.
+The choice illustrates the picture’s fundamental dichotomy.
+It understands and encapsulates the appeal of its comic book sourced character and world through commendable writing, despite in the same breath not embracing the exuberant and imaginative artwork of its early source material.